Fermium/data-chan/docs/docs/async.md

 When parsing an async request you have to keep in mind that it is formed by **GENERIC_REPORT_SIZE -6** bytes, whereas an async response can be made up of **GENERIC_REPORT_SIZE -5** bytes.

-Those size differences are given by the asymmetry in the lenght of the two packets: only the OUT packet contains the *Request Code*, which is one byte long.
+Those size differences are given by the asymmetry in the length of the two packets: only the OUT packet contains the *Request Code*, which is one byte long.